Table of contents:

 Be Sure to Discuss the Online Risks With Your Children

 It’s important that our children understand the risks and dangers associated with online activities.
 Communication is one tool that can be used effectively to keep our children safe while online.
+Have an honest dialogue with your children about who they communicate with and how.
 By having open discussions with our children they will understand the safety precautions to take when partaking in online activities.

 Not only do children see the fun in activities first, but at times they may fail to realize the risks and dangers that are present.
 This fact makes children the preferred target for online sexual predators and online scam artists.
 Parents also need to acknowledge the fact children with few friends in real life are typically more susceptible to online predators and scammers.
 It’s important to how to keep your children safe online.